-An alternative to an international school is a bilingual school where the lessons are taught in German and one other language (e.g. German and English/French/Italian/Spanish).
+An alternative to an international school is a bilingual school where the lessons are taught in German and one other language (e.g., English, French, Italian, Spanish).

 Admission and enrollment procedures for international and bilingual schools

 The admission requirements for international and bilingual schools will vary from school to school so check the details with individual schools.
-As a rule, places are limited so you should apply as early as possible in the year prior to the beginning of a new school year.
+As a rule, places are few and far between so apply as early as possible in the year prior to the beginning of a new school year.
 You may need to show a copy of the student’s passport, birth certificate, as well as information such as school records and test/exam results from the previous school.
 Some schools have probation periods.

 Fees vary from school to school and depend on which year the pupil is in.
 As an example, here are some of the annual tuition fees from one international school in Berlin:

 - €11,520: Secondary (Grades 9 to 10)

 - €16,800: Secondary (Grade 11)